 Little Bull Canyon

-A couple weeks ago, my mom, Kerry and I took a trip to Goblin Valley and the San Rafael Reef.
-We weren’t exactly sure what we would find out there.
+A couple weeks ago, my mom, Kerry and I took a trip to Goblin Valley and the San Rafael Reef, not exactly sure what we would find.
 It turned out to be one of my favorite parts of Utah that I’ve found thus far.

 On Saturday, dark scary clouds forced us to change our plans from exploring a flash flood-prone canyon to rapelling into a cave.
 The ranger at the visitor center gladly took our permit fees and gave us the worst imaginable directions to Goblin’s Lair along with this photo.